SimoneFumagalli/Software_and_Computing/README.md

         return accuracy_values
 ```

-* The `best_result` function is used to shown the input image and the obtained result using a model.
-If one want to use the multiple classification function, insert the corresponding set of model, like clf[0] or clf[1] and so on.
+* The `best_result` function is used to show the input image and the obtained result using a model.
+If one wants to use the multiple classification function, insert the corresponding set of model, like clf[0] or clf[1] and so on.

 ```python
 def best_result(self, x_test, y_test, clf, x_predict):